kotinos/leetcoach/README.md

 ## ✨ Features

-Based on the landing page, the app includes a wide range of features to enhance your learning experience:

 *   **🤖 AI-Powered Hints:** Get intelligent, contextual guidance that helps you understand the underlying concepts without giving away the direct answer.
 *   **🎯 Personalized Guidance:** Provide context about your current approach or code, and the AI will tailor its hints to your specific situation.
 *   **🔄 Multiple Hint System:** If the first hint isn't enough, you can request another one that approaches the problem from a different angle.